zk1989/learning_algorithms/readme.md

 > It includes multitude of repetitions and blank pages, just in order to make it look larger.
 > I learned more by hunting those mistakes rather than reading the book.

-These are the questions I asked myself while reading _Grokking Algorithms_.
+These are the questions I asked myself while reading.
-I have a Python background therefore most questions use Python for better understanding.
+I have Python background therefore most of the time I use Python for better understanding.

 # Chapter 1